The First German Jet to Fly U.S. Skies:

 SUMMARY

-The Me-262’s contributions in World War II did not change the tide of battle, yet it did introduce the fighter world to 350 mile-per-hour overtake speeds, compressor stalls, flame-outs, wing slats, the scream of turbojets, and a total lack of engine torque.
-The jet’s 18.5 degree swept wings began a revolution, yet one of the greatest questions about the world’s first operational jet remained “what if?”
-Adolph Galland, Germany’s famed general of fighter aces stated in an interview, “I certainly think that just 300 jets flown daily by the best fighter pilots would have had a major impact on the course of the air war…This would have, of course, prolonged the war, so perhaps Hitler’s misuse of this aircraft was not such a bad thing after all.”
+The Me-262’s contributions in World War II did not change the tide of battle, yet it did introduce the fighter world to 350 mile-per-hour overtake speeds, compressor stalls, flame-outs, wing slats, the scream of turbojets, and a total lack of engine torque from piston driven engines.
+The jets’ 18.5 degree swept wings began a revolution, yet one of the greatest questions about the world’s first operational jet remained: “what if?”
+Adolph Galland, Germany’s famed general of fighter aces stated in an interview, “I certainly think that just 300 jets flown daily by the best fighter pilots would have had a major impact on the course of the air war, this would have, of course, prolonged the war, so perhaps Hitler’s misuse of this aircraft was not such a bad thing after all.”
 That type of speculation is a part of the Me-262’s myth and legend.
 Historian Walter J. Boyne wrote, “The myth does a disservice to this remarkable airplane, which should be viewed entirely on its own merits; for what it was, not for what it might have been.”

-The most important thing for Treasure Hunter’s Supply, the NASIC History Office, and ultimately the National Museum of the Air Force, was that after 67 years under ground, the remnants of an aircraft that engineers and analysts authored the “Me-262A-1 Pilot’s Handbook” from can once again be seen and appreciated.
-The first German Me-262 jet fighter to fly in American skies was also a curiosity and a challenge for aviation enthusiasts for 67 years, and Treasure Hunter’s Supply and the Air Force History and Museum program accomplished something none of them did: We found it.
+The most important thing for In Search of History and the Wright-Patterson AFB History Office, and ultimately the National Museum of the Air Force, was that after 67 years under ground, the remnants of an aircraft that engineers and analysts authored the “Me-262A-1 Pilot’s Handbook” from can once again be seen and appreciated.
+The first German Me-262 jet fighter to fly in American skies has been a curiosity and a challenge for aviation enthusiasts for 67 years.
+In Search of History, the Wright-Patterson AFB History Office, and the Air Force History and Museum program accomplished something what no other aviation enthusiasts for 67 years could do: They found it.